What is socially responsible investment (SRI)? How to build a SRI portfolio?

 • SEBI's Circular on ESG Ratings: SEBI’s guidelines for ESG rating providers aim to foster an ESG-conscious ecosystem, with innovations such as the Parivartan score that incentivizes transition finance.

-• Mutual funds: Guidelines permit mutual funds to launch multiple ESG-oriented funds with specific strategies, allocating at least 80% of their corpus to the chosen strategy.
+• Mutual funds: Guidelines permit mutual funds to launch multiple ESG-oriented funds with specific SRI strategies, allocating at least 80% of their corpus to the chosen strategy.

 2. Technological Innovations